 **Change it up: You could really go crazy with add-ins here.
-Fold in up to 3/4 cup chocolate chips, chopped dried cranberries or crystallized ginger and/or chopped nuts like pecans or walnuts.
-Liz topped these muffins with my maple glaze from my pumpkin scones recipe, which sounds like delicious.
+After stirring in the flour and oats, gently fold in up to 3/4 cup chocolate chips, chopped nuts like pecans or walnuts, and/or some chopped dried cranberries or crystallized ginger.
+Liz topped these muffins with my maple glaze from my pumpkin scones recipe, which sounds delicious.

 Serving suggestions: These muffins are great on their own, with a pat of butter, or spread with almond butter.
 They would also be fantastic with homemade pecan butter or coconut butter.

 Make it egg free: Readers report that these muffins turn out well with flax eggs!

 Make it vegan: Use maple syrup, flax eggs and non-dairy milk.